richardxing/G2Net_GoGoGo/README.md

 # 4. Details

 ## 1)	Preprocessing
-Regarding whitening, direct use of packages, such as pycbc, doesn’t work mainly because of the short duration of the provided signals: only 2 seconds chunks in contrast to the almost unlimited length of data from LIGO/VIRGO detectors.
+Regarding whitening, direct use of packages, such as pycbc(which is the "official" package for LIGO/Virgo), doesn’t work mainly because of the short duration of the provided signals: only 2 seconds chunks in contrast to the almost unlimited length of data from LIGO/Virgo detectors.
 To make the estimated PSD smooth, pycbc package uses an algorithm that corrupts the boundary of data, which is too costly for our dataset, whose duration of signals is only 2 seconds.
 We reduce the variance of estimated PSD by taking the average PSD for all negative training samples.
 This is the key to make whitening work (interestingly, this averaging idea came up independently by me and my teammate Anjum before our team merging).

 To further reduce the boundary effect from discontinuity and allow ourselves to use a window function that has a larger decay area (for example, Tukey window with a larger alpha), we first extend the wave while keeping the first derivative continuous at boundaries.
 Finally, we apply the window function to each data and use the average PSD to normalize the wave for different frequencies.

+Steps:
+*	Extend the signals to 4 seconds
+*	Obtain smooth PSD, by averaging estimated PSD of all negative training examples
+*	Apply Tukey window with alpha(controlling the size of the decay window) 0.5
+*	Whiten signals with smooth PSD

 ![img](./pics/whitening.png)

-For 1D models:
-*	Extend the signal to (3,8192)
-*	Tukey window with alpha(controlling the size of the decay window) 0.5
-*	Whitening with PSD based on the average PSD of all negative training examples

-For 2D models:
-*	Using the whiten data and apply CQT transform with the following parameters:
-*	CQT1992v2(sr=2048, fmin=20, fmax=1000, window='flattop', bins_per_octave=48, filter_scale=0.25, hop_length=8)
-*	Resize the images/spectrograms (128x128, 256x256 …. )

-## 2)	Pretraining with self-synthetic GW data
-This idea is coming from curriculum learning, and in this paper, it mentioned that “We find that the deep learning algorithms can generalize low signal-to-noise ratio (SNR) signals to high SNR ones but not vice versa”, so we follow it and try to generate a signal and inject into the noise with low SNR.
-Even though there are around 15 parameters, we found that the most important one is the total mass and mass ratio (maybe we are wrong) because it affects the shape of GW the most through eyeballing.
-So we adjust the total mass and mass ratio using different distributions and inject the signal into the noise with a given SNR following max(random.gauss(3.6,1),1) distribution.
-This SNR distribution is determined by checking the training loss trend: we want it to follow the trend of original data (not too hard, not too simple).
-This way gives us a 2~8bps increase depending on the model we use.
-We also tried to follow this idea by giving difficult positive samples from the train data more weight but due to the time constraints, we didn’t make it work.

-## 3)	1D Models
+## 2)	1D Models

 1D models appeared to be the key component of our solution, even if we didn't make great improvement until the last 1.5 weeks of the competition.
 The reason why these models were not widely explored by most of the participants may be the need of using signal whitening to reach a performance comparable with 2D models (at least easily), and whitening is not straightforward for 2s long signals (see discussion below).
 However, 1D models are much faster to train, and they also outperform our 2D models.
-The performance of our best single 1D model is 0.8819/0.8827/0.8820 at CV, public, and private LB. ** It can reach top-7 LB after ~8 hours of training**.
+The performance of our best single 1D model is 0.8819/0.8827/0.8820 at CV, public, and private LB. **It can reach top-7 LB after about 8 hours of training** on our workstations.

 **Network architecture**

 One of the main contributions towards this result is the design of the network architecture for GW detection task.
 Specifically, GW is not just a signal of the specific shape, but rather a correlation in signal between multiple detectors.
 Meanwhile, signals may be shifted by up to ~10-20 ms because of the time needed for the signal to cross the distance between detectors.
 So direct concatenation of signals into (3,4096) stack and then applying a joined convolution is not a good idea (our baseline V0 architecture with CV of 0.8768).
 Random shift between components prohibits the generation of joined features.
 Thus, we asked the question, why not split the network into branches for different detectors, like proposed in  [this paper](https://www.sciencedirect.com/science/article/pii/S0370269320308327)?
 So the first layers, extractor and following Res blocks, learn how to extract features from a signal, a kind of learnable FFT or wavelet transform.
 So before merging the signals the network already has a basic understanding of what is going on.
 We also share weights between LIGO1 and LIGO2 branches because the signals are very similar.

 Merge of the extracted features instead of the original signal mitigates the effect of the relative shift (like in Short Time Fourier Transform correlation turns into a product of two aligned cells).
-So simple concatenation at this stage (instead of early concatenation) followed by several Res blocks (V1 architecture) gives an improvement from 0.8768 to 0.8789.
+So simple concatenation at this stage (instead of early concatenation) followed by several Res blocks (V1 architecture) gives an improvement of 20bps.
 However, the model after combining the signal and getting a better idea about GW, may still want to look into individual branches as a reference.
 So we extend our individual branches and perform the second concatenation at the next convolutional block (V2 architecture).
 After the basic structure of the V2 model was defined, we performed several additional experiments for further model optimization.
 The model architecture tricks giving further improvement include the use of SiLU instead of ReLU, use of GeM instead of strided convolution, use of concatenation pooling at the end of the convolutional part.
 In one of our final runs, we used ResNeSt blocks (Split Attention convolution) having a comparable performance in the preliminary experiments, but it also performed slightly worse at the end of full training.
 Using CBAM modules and Stochastic Depth modules gave a slight boost and made the 1D models more diversified.
-The network width, n, is equal to 16 and 32 for our final models.
+The network width, n, is equal to 16 or 32 for our final models.
 One of our experiments is also performed for a combined 1D+2D models, pretrained separately and then finetuned jointly, which gave 0.8815/0.8831/0.8817 score.

 ![img](./pics/1Dmodel.png)